 Jalal al-Din Rumi

-Read about this and much more in the new book: How to Get to Heaven (Without Really Dying), Wisdom From a Near-Death Survivor, from Llewellyn Worldwide; and this, partially excerpted the first book: How to Survive Life (and Death), A Guide To Happiness In This World and Beyond.
-Both are available everywhere – but ask for them at your local bookstore!
+The latest book:can be ordered direct or online; and the first book: How to Survive Life (and Death), A Guide To Happiness In This World and Beyond is available the same ways – but ask for them it at your local bookstore!